-You can create custom in-app surveys that capture your brand’s look and feel.
+- You can create custom online surveys that capture your brand’s look and feel.
 You can do all this in minutes without coding experience.
 The predesigned templates help creating user experience surveys a breeze.

-The tool lets you show your surveys to different customer segments so the data is collected contextually.
-This way, the surveys only appear to customers that meet your conditions to help you generate more accurate feedback.
+- The tool lets you trigger your surveys to different customer segments so the data is collected contextually.
+This way, the surveys only appear to customers who meet your conditions to help you generate more accurate feedback.

 User experience is a big part of your app and can determine whether people will choose your app over others.
 And you can only know what and how your app’s UX is by asking existing customers.

 More importantly, getting the best customer feedback concerning UX is only possible if you ask the right questions at the best time.